Update summer 2018: it seems Golden Tyre have withdrawn this product

-As you may know, I’ve been experimenting and following various tubeless tyre solutions over the years as tubeless is the way to go on the long road.
-Why? because punctures – your most likely breakdown on the road – can be easily and reliably fixed in a jiffy (see the link for the long explanation).
+I’ve been experimenting and following various tubeless tyre solutions over the years because tubeless is the way to go on the long road.
+Why? because punctures – your most likely breakdown – can be easily and reliably fixed in a jiffy (see the link for the long explanation).

-Golden Tyre – the unfortunately named Italian tyre maker – has come up with a new idea to the old problem of running tubeless on a spoked rim.
-The Flite Tubeless System (FTS) has a thick inner tube bonded permanently to the carcass of a hard wearing GT723 Rally Adv tyre creating a new thing: a tubeless-tubetyre.
+In 2017 Italian tyre maker Golden Tyre came up with a new idea to the old problem of running tubeless on a spoked rim.
+Their Flite Tubeless System (FTS) had a thick inner tube permanently bonded to the carcass of a hard-wearing GT723 Rally Adv tyre creating a new thing: a tubeless tubetyre.

 This means that unlike a foam mousse, you can meddle with the pressures, but also unlike a mousse when the tyre is punctured it will go flat.
-But! – like a tubeless tyre, you just do the ram-plug thing and jog on if you’re not running Slime (right) or a similar sealant were hoping for the best.
+But! – like a tubeless tyre, you just do the ram-plug thing and jog on if you’re not running Slime (right) or a similar sealant.

-The drawback – well they only come in 140/80 18″ and 21″ right now, and they cost from £150 each from Adventure Spec, but if you factor in the possible cost of needing to convert to tubeless rims (as I could have done with the WR), maybe it works out.
-A regular GT723 is only some £30 cheaper – pretty expensive tbh, when my similar Mitas Rockriders (right) cost about half that.
+The drawback (apart from them being withdrawn) was they only came in 140/80 18″ and 21″ and they cost from £150 each from Adventure Spec, but if you factor in the possible cost of needing to convert to tubeless rims (as I could have done with the WR), maybe it works out.
+A regular GT723 is only some £30 cheaper – pretty expensive when my similar Mitas Rockriders (right) cost about half that.
 And for travelling, when your FTS GT723 wears out, where will you get a new one?
-Well that’s always been the problem with getting any good tyre on the road – and is why long-wearing ones like the Heidenau K60 or Mitas E07 are worthwhile.
+(Nowhere).
+That’s always been the problem on the road – and is why long-wearing tyres like the Heidenau K60 or Mitas E07 are worthwhile.

-If they ever come in my bike size, I hope to try one, although the bodger in me wonders if you could bond a regular inner tube to the inside of a regular tyre, and achieve the same effect?
-Thing is, I bet GT do more than just glue a tube into the tyre – I suspect it’s vulcanised or something.
-Otherwise, it would have to be a brilliant DIY glue job as any heat might see it all delaminate.
+Seemingly no longer available despite a good review on Adv Spec, the bodger in me wonders if I could bond a regular inner tube to the inside of a tyre and achieve the same effect?
+Thing is, I bet GT did more than just glue a tube into the tyre – I suspect it was vulcanised.
+Otherwise, it would have to be a brilliant DIY glue job to avoid any air pockets as any heat might see it all delaminate.